RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 ### 3. Repository classification
 Classify repositories as *chatbot_repositories* and *non_chatbot_repositories* based on the presence of a Rasa domain file in the repository.

+**Paper corresponding step**: Creation of the TOFU-R dataset - Repository Classification

 **Output**:
 - `chatbot_repositories_zip`: folder with he zip archives of all chatbot repositories.